hanchang/manager-readme/README.md

 I believe in "no broken windows" (https://en.wikipedia.org/wiki/Broken_windows_theory).
 That means I expect attention to detail (i.e. clean code adhering to style guide, in-depth documentation, etc.).
 The attention to detail in the little things will spill over into the big things.

+I do not have a good memory and try to document things personally and in the company wiki as much as possible, otherwise I will forget.
+Please do not be offended if I forget something and help me document things so we don't need to rely on our memory.

 I have a few pet peeves:

 **Not providing context:** it’s very important for me to always explain why we’re doing something.
 By explaining why, we allow for lateral thinking by questioning whether the approach is correct and coming up with novel new approaches to solve the underlying problem.
 I expect team members to also give the same context when communicating.
 If you ask a question non-sequitur, it’s much harder to answer than if you first mention what you’re working on / stuck on and then ask your question within that context.
 In particular, this also extends into screenshots - please err towards capturing and sharing the entire desktop or at least browser / application window, instead of just grabbing a small slice.